mu-semtech/mu-dispatcher/README.md

 ```
 ### Fix slow start times

-If you are experiencing slow start times (5-10 minutes) with Elixir services such as mu-dispatcher. on recent kernels, you may need to limit file descriptors via `ulimit`.
-Follow these steps to decrease the startup time:
+If you are experiencing slow start times (5-10 minutes) with Elixir services such as mu-dispatcher on recent kernels, you may need to limit file descriptors via `ulimit`:

 1. **Edit Docker Daemon Configuration**: